padieul/yt_spam_scanner/README.md

  - end of February: create video presentation and merge final code

 High-level Architecture Description:

- - module structure: ES - FastAPI - Svelte; dataset, middleware, models, frontend
+- Containers:
+    - **frontend** - simple Svelte frontend that takes a video link and extracts the Video ID
+    - **middleware** - contains both an api implemented with FastAPI and main application functionality: retrieving raw data from Youtube API, reformatting, applying classifier and storing final data in Elasticsearch
+    - **elasticsearch** - an ES instance
+    - **kibana** - a Kibana container
+    - **elasticvue** - an Elasticvue component for elasticsearch administration
+    - **setup** - an additional container that runs scripts that help with configuring security credentials for ES and Kibana communication

+- Code Structure in Middleware:
+    - **main** - includes the api functions
+    - **data_retriever** - comprised of 4 clases
+        - 2 data classes: YtComment and YtCommentReply that store comment data for initial comments and reply comments respectively
+        - 2 interface/connection classes: YtDataRetriever allows comment retrieval from the official Youtube API, ESConnect takes care of storing comments in elasticsearch

- - preprocess pipeline: removal of irrelevant features and empty entries, lowercase, tokenization, lemmatization, removal of stop words
+- Preprocessing pipeline: removal of irrelevant features and empty entries, lowercase, tokenization, lemmatization, removal of stop words

 Data Analysis: see next section